 When the ECG machine measures for QT prolongation, it also automatically corrects the interval in relation to heart rate.
 Other factors, e.g., the technical quality and noise, which may influence the length of the prolongation and that needs to be taken into consideration to get a valid measurement.
 And according to Thalamus, the algorithm in the 12SL algorithm in GE HealthCare ECG devices does a good job measuring the QT with an accuracy of >90%.

+“When the ECG quality is good, with no obvious flaws, and no significant arrhythmias you can trust the machine’s values.
 But I still recommend that you always use half a minute to double check yourself, it’s just a good routine.
 A strong digital integration of ECG data into the digital workflow in your clinic is something I can really recommend as it is a better tool in the daily practice.
 But until the day comes when AI (Artificial Intelligence) is so fine-tuned that the measurements is always 100 percent correct, the check from a trained nurse or cardiologist is still necessary,” Jacob Thalamus concludes.

 REFERENCES